rust-lang/book/src/ch05-01-method-syntax.md

 fn foo(self) // take self by ownership
 ```

 In this case, we only need a reference.
-We don’t plan on taking ownership, and
-we don’t need to mutate either point.
-Taking by reference is by far the most
+We don’t need to mutate either `Point`
-common form of method, followed by a mutable reference, and then occasionally
-by ownership.
+to get the distance between them, so we won't take a mutable reference to the
+`Point` that we call the method on.
+Methods that take ownership of `self` are
+rarely used.
+An example of a time to do that would be if we wanted to have a
+method that would transform `self` into something else and prevent other code
+from using the value of `self` after the transformation happens.

 ### Methods and automatic referencing